bitcoinerlab/descriptors/README.md

 ### Output class

-The `Output` class is dynamically created by providing a cryptographic secp256k1 engine as shown below:
+The `Output` class is dynamically created by providing a cryptographic secp256k1 engine (or a full `BitcoinLib` adapter — see [Choosing a Bitcoin Backend](#choosing-a-bitcoin-backend)):

 ```javascript
 import * as ecc from '@bitcoinerlab/secp256k1';